Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 - Computer Predicted Total: 144.3

-Memphis is 5-7-0 against the spread this season compared to SMU's 8-5-0 ATS record.
-The Tigers are 8-4-0 and the Mustangs are 3-10-0 in terms of hitting the over.
+Memphis has compiled a 5-7-0 record against the spread this season, while SMU is 8-5-0.
+In terms of going over the point total, games involving the Tigers are 8-4-0 and the Mustangs are 3-10-0.
 In the past 10 games, Memphis is 4-6 against the spread and 9-1 overall while SMU has gone 7-3 against the spread and 7-3 overall.

 Bet on this or any college basketball matchup at BetMGM